 - If you take too much ANORO ELLIPTA, call your healthcare provider or go to the nearest hospital emergency room right away if you have any unusual symptoms, such as worsening shortness of breath, chest pain, increased heart rate, or shakiness.

 - Do not use other medicines that contain a LABA or an anticholinergic for any reason.
 Ask your healthcare provider or pharmacist if any of your other medicines are LABA or anticholinergic medicines.

 - Do not stop using ANORO ELLIPTA unless told to do so by your healthcare provider because your symptoms might get worse.
 Your healthcare provider will change your medicines as needed.

-- ANORO ELLIPTA does not relieve sudden symptoms.
+- ANORO ELLIPTA does not relieve sudden breathing problems.
 Always have a rescue inhaler with you to treat sudden symptoms.
 If you do not have a rescue inhaler, call your healthcare provider to have one prescribed for you.

 - Call your healthcare provider or get medical care right

-What are the possible side effects with ANORO ELLIPTA?
+What are the possible side effects of ANORO ELLIPTA?

 ANORO ELLIPTA can cause serious side effects, including: